petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-bar-suggestions/configuring-search-bar-suggestions.md

 ![Select a result from the drop-down list or execute a search as usual.](./configuring-search-bar-suggestions/images/01.gif)

 The user types search keywords into the Search Bar as usual.
 The keywords are ingested by Liferay and sent to the search engine; results are returned in a drop-down list.
 Continuing to type causes additional queries to be sent.
-You can click one of the results from the list or execute the search as usual, clicking the magnifying glass icon or the Enter key to execute the search and view the results in the Search Results Widget.
+You can click one of the results from the list or execute the search as usual, clicking the magnifying glass icon or the Enter key to execute the search and view the results in the Search Results widget.

 ## Configuration Options

-If Search Bar Suggestions is enabled in [System or Instance Settings](#search-bar-suggestions-configuration-scope), you can configure Search Suggestions at the Widget [scope](../../../system-administration/configuring-liferay/understanding-configuration-scope.md).
+If Search Bar Suggestions is enabled in [Instance Settings](#search-bar-suggestions-configuration-scope), you can configure Search Suggestions at the widget [scope](../../../system-administration/configuring-liferay/understanding-configuration-scope.md).

-The primary way to configure Search Bar Suggestions is using the Search Bar Widget's configuration.
+The primary way to configure Search Bar Suggestions is using the Search Bar widget's configuration.

 ![Use the Suggestions Configuration of the Search Bar widget's configuration screen.](./configuring-search-bar-suggestions/images/02.png)